 With a little research, it is possible to find interesting internships on the web.
-Some of the sites that are essential for students stand out from the crowd; addresses that it would be better to have on hand to increase the chances of doing an internship with a foreign company.
+Some of the sites that are essential for students stand out from the crow.
+Some of these sites are excellent to have on hand to increase the chances of doing an internship with a foreign company :

 Platforms that aim to lead young students to the professional world are not uncommon on the web.
 Jobteaser is the ideal companion for internship applicants who do not yet have any knowledge of the procedures to be followed.
 This translates into advice on how to conduct successful recruitment interviews and propose job offers adapted to the skills of each individual.
-There are no work-study jobs, internships and of course international volunteering in companies.
 The site is mainly aimed at students who would like to leave France for countries such as Spain, Germany, the United Kingdom, Italy, Belgium, the Netherlands, Luxembourg and Switzerland on the European continent.
-For those who would like to go to Asia, there is always the option of China which is put forward and the possibility of going to Vietnam.
+For those who would like to go to Asia, there is always the option of China and to Vietnam.

 This is an address for all young students should know.
-Indeed, it becomes easier to find a company that suits everyone’s needs.
-The site presents itself as an essential interface in the professional world.
-By going on, young students will have the opportunity to have a list of international companies that need staff.
+Career Builder makes it easier to find a company that suits everyone’s needs.
+The site is an essential interface in the professional world.
+It presents young students with the opportunity to have a list of international companies that need staff.

 There are hundreds of internships.
-The offers are very diversified; the French market is certainly the most accessible, there are many possibilities for profiles coming from Europe (so UK), Australia, United States,… Sometimes, offers are offered to stay in Vietnam for a long time.
+The offers are very diversified; the French market is certainly the most accessible, there are many possibilities for profiles coming from Europe (so UK), Australia, United States and other countries.
+Sometimes, offers are offered to stay in Vietnam for a long time.

-The internships offered are in the fields of finance, marketing, human resources and management, not to mention the paramedical field.
+The internships offered are in the fields of finance, marketing, human resources, management, and the paramedical field.

 5. Tackling the American business community with Jobstreet

-Leader in its field in Vietnam, this site is open to all students and job seekers worldwide (preferable if you speak English, French or Vietnamese).
-A must when it comes to finding a professional occupation in Vietnam, this site is a must for young students in engineering, medicine, marketing and finance.
+As the leader in its field in Vietnam, this site is open to all students and job seekers worldwide (preferable if you speak English, French or Vietnamese).
+It is a must when it comes to finding a professional occupation in Vietnam.
+It helps young students in engineering, medicine, marketing and finance.
 There are many employment and internship contracts every month.
 In addition, professional experience in France or abroad is always highly appreciated by Vietnamese recruiters.
 If you can also justify a mission abroad via an internship, employment in Asia, you will stand out from the crowd compared to other candidates.

 In a world where everything is more and more dynamic, the use of social networks to access information is quite natural.
 This is even more evident when we see groups forming and recruiters approaching potential candidates through social networks.

-Facebook’s greatest advantage lies first and foremost in the number of users of this social network.
+Facebook’s greatest advantage lies first and foremost in the number of its user base.
 This greatly increases the chances of finding a good internship.
 There are many groups where students exchange the ads they discover on the web and even share some tips.
-Some groups are even managed by organizations that see in them the opportunity to discover new talents who will join them.
+Some groups are even managed by organizations that use them the opportunity to discover new talents who will join their company.
 To find groups that have interesting offers, simply search for communities with the keywords: internship, foreign, employment, jobs, abroad; and derivatives of these keywords.
-Once used for work, Facebook can become a very effective network to find even internships in Vietnam.
+Once used for work, Facebook can become a very effective network to find internships in Vietnam.
 For example, you can follow the events of embassies, chambers of commerce and industry to find events that bring together people and potential recruiters looking for candidates.